 Have you visited Sadlers Creek State Park?
 There are 47 South Carolina State Parks and many are definitely worth the drive from Greenville.
 KAG Contributor Andrea Beam is exploring the state parks across South Carolina.
 After she visited Sadlers Creek State Park she wanted to share her visit with our readers.
 We think you’ll love the beautiful scenery and amenities of this state park in Anderson, SC.

 Love SC State Parks as much as we do?
-Be sure to check out Kidding Around Greenville’s NEW State Park Guide to All 47 State Parks!
+Be sure to check out Kidding Around Greenville’s State Park Guide to All 47 State Parks!

 Boating and Swimming at Sadlers Creek